 \subsection{Surfaces}

-Thus, in order to describe finite height one morphisms $\varphi:X\to Y$ from a smooth surface onto a normal surface we have to consider foliations inside $\Theta_X$.
+In order to describe finite morphisms of height one $\varphi:X\to Y$ from a smooth surface onto a normal surface, we have to consider foliations inside $\Theta_X$.
 The sheaf $\Theta_X$ and its zero subsheaf correspond to the $k$-linear Frobenius morphism and the identity, respectively.
-Thus, height one-morphisms of degree $p$ correspond to foliations of rank one in $\Theta_X$.
+Thus, height one-morphisms of degree $p$ correspond to foliations of rank one inside $\Theta_X$.